 Where interest is actually credited to – Then there’s the issue of how the interest is being credited.
 It’s not your money which is being credited 8%, but rather a separate value.
 So you’re not really getting 8% growth on your money per year.

 Rather, this number value is used by the insurance carrier to calculate your income amount based on your age at the time you elect to take a lifetime income.
-So it's related to an annuity income rider.
+It’s called the “income value” or the “income account value.”
+So it’s related to an annuity income rider.
 That’s where the 8% rate is being applied to.
 It’s important to understand these details.

 Exaggerated growth potential – Say another advertisement says something to the effect of “17.2% guaranteed!”
 In reality, this rate is likely a bonus you may or may not receive plus an interest rate you may or may not receive, over the duration of the contract.
 To put this in perspective, say your contract is for 20 years.
 What that basically means is with a 20-year contract, you’d be receiving .86% credited yearly.